NHH's innovation program for master students

 The Innovation School is a programme that complements the Gründerskolen programme.
 Gründerskolen focuses on entrepeneurship.
 Students can apply to both programmes but can only accept one.

-- We will notify you about the outcome until 20 November 2020 and you must reply to our offer by 29 November 2020.
+- We will notify you about the outcome in November and you must reply to our offer also by November.

 - There are 30 places available.